 Prescribed drugs and medicines are eligible for tax relief on medical expenses.

 In general, approved prescribed drugs and medicines are provided by the retail pharmacy (chemist's shop).
-The official term is now community pharmacy but it may also be described as the retail pharmacy or just the pharmacy.
-Virtually all pharmacies have agreements with the HSE to provide services under the Primary Care Reimbursement Services scheme.
+Virtually all pharmacies have agreements with the Health Service Executive (HSE) to provide services under the Primary Care Reimbursement Services scheme.

 GPs may provide drugs and medicines directly to patients if the GP has only one practice centre and it is three miles or more from the nearest retail pharmacist.
 Doctors who dispense drugs and medicines under these arrangements are sometimes called dispensing doctors.